p-i/soap-to-jpa/README.md

     * equals()
     * hashCode()

-* creates a Factory (*JPAEntitiesFactory*), that can instantiate appropriate JPA object regarding a stub's type
+* creates a Factory (*JPAEntitiesFactory*), that can instantiate appropriate JPA object regarding a stub's typeName

 How to set up the plugin?
 -----